MarkStringerComedy/MarkStringerComedy.github.io/index.md

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Wednesday 20th March

+### Bringer No. 13 - Monty's bar

+A very well-run night.
+One guy ran 11 minutes for a 7-minute spot.
+The arrogance of youth (he wasn't funny).

+### Monday 18th March 2019

+### Bringer No. 12 - Comedy Throw Down or Something at the Hoop and Toy

+Some very funny acts.
+Luke Chilton.
+Very funny.
+And a female comedian who I think was called Borgia doing stuff about Frog sex and the Titanic.
+I don't think that's how you pronounce Rontgen.
+But what do I know?

+### Joke No. 49 - Jesus was a stand-up comedian

+But was Jesus a stand-up comedian?
+He had a pretty weird relationship with his father - my dad, right, he didn't love me, but not only did he not love me, he nailed me to a cross to show my step brothers and sisters how he loved them more..
+He spent most of his time with 12 other losers who didn't have jobs just sat around talking about how they were going to be famous.

+Went they went to the wedding at Canaa they all ordered jugs of tap water.

+There was this ex-hooker who joined them thinking it might be a good career change.
+True story.
+When he'd died pretty much the worst death EVER - he crawled away, hid in a cave for three days and came out and did another gig.

+### Joke No. 48 - Financial Advice

+He who goes a-borrowing, goes a-sorrowing.

+I think all financial advice should rhyme.
+(OK, needs more work).

+People who invest unwisely in complex financial instruments might find they spend a large chunk of their lives living in tents?

+Shakespeare said neither a borrower nor a lender be for borrowing dulls the end of husbandry.

+I think this means that if you're worrying about your financial problems, it's difficult to maintain an erection.

+### Joke No. 47

+There's no time like the present - and actually there's no present like time.
+Although it's a fucker to wrap.

 ### Wednesday 13th March

 ### Gig No. 20 The Heavenly Comedy, Shepherd's Bush